PolyGloss Sublimation Coating for All Hard Substrates (glossy finish)

 • Wood

 PolyGloss is a 2-part, polyester resin that can be applied with common household tools.
 It cleans up easy with water and does not emit toxic fumes.
 The catalyst is added at a ratio of 1 ml for every ounce of PolyGloss.
-The PolyGloss mixture has a potlife of 18 hours.
+The PolyGloss mixture has a potlife of 12 hours.
 Unlike most 2-part resins, the mixture can be re-catalyzed after the potlife has expired by adding additional catalyst at the same 1 ml per ounce ratio.
 Catalyst and measuring syringe are included in package.
-We do not recommend using the dishwasher with PolyGloss coated substrates, since some dishwashers reach very high temperatures and this can re-activate the sublimation process causing the ink to bleed.

 Directions: